gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

     sudo -i
     ```

+1. (This step is required only if you want to enable the new Disaster Recovery
-1. Edit the /etc/gitlab/gitlab.rb:
+   feature in Alpha shipped in GitLab 9.0) Edit the /etc/gitlab/gitlab.rb:

     ```
     geo_postgresql['enable'] = true
     ```

+1. (This step is required only if you want to enable the new Disaster Recovery
-1. Create `database_geo.yml` with the information of your secondary PostgreSQL
+   feature in Alpha shipped in GitLab 9.0) Create `database_geo.yml` with the
+   information of your secondary PostgreSQL database.
+Note that GitLab will
-   database.
-Note that GitLab will set up another database instance separate
+   set up another database instance separate from the primary, since this is
-   from the primary, since this is where the secondary will track its internal
+   where the secondary will track its internal state:
-   state:

     ```
     sudo cp /opt/gitlab/embedded/service/gitlab-rails/config/database_geo.yml.postgresql /opt/gitlab/embedded/service/gitlab-rails/config/database_geo.yml
     ```

+1. (This step is required only if you want to enable the new Disaster Recovery
-1. Edit the content of `database_geo.yml` in `production:` like the example below:
+   feature in Alpha shipped in GitLab 9.0) Edit the content of
+   `database_geo.yml` in `production:` like the example below:

    ```yaml
    #
    # PRODUCTION